Stanislav Chokhlaev

 Stanislav Chokhlaev (born 16 July 1989) is a Russian male visually impaired cross-country skier and biathlete.
-He represented Russia at the 2014 Winter Paralympics and was successful in his maiden Paralympic competition, claiming three medals including 2 silver medals in the cross-country skiing event.
+He represented Russia at the 2014 Winter Paralympics and was successful in his first Paralympic competition, claiming three medals including 2 silver medals in the cross-country skiing event.
 In 2017, he was awarded the Return to Life Prize by the Russian Paralympic Committee.

 Career

 Stanislav Chokhlaev competed at the 2014 Winter Paralympics with his guide Maksim Pirogov and went onto claim 2 medals in the cross-country skiing events and a bronze medal in the biathlon event.

 He won the silver medal in the men's 12.5 km visually impaired cross-country skiing event at the 2021 World Para Snow Sports Championships held in Lillehammer, Norway.
 He also won the silver medal in the men's long-distance visually impaired cross-country skiing event.
 In biathlon, he won the silver medal in the men's 6 km visually impaired event.
 He also won the silver medal in the men's 10 km visually impaired biathlon event.